CodeWithAbuBakr/weather-app/README.md

    🔍 **Search Functionality** – Easily search for weather conditions in any city.

-   Would you like suggestions for animations or extra UX improvements? 🚀
+   Would you like suggestions for animations or extra UX improvements?🚀

 ## Technologies Used
 - HTML5